-6H.6 Affordability Requirements
+6B.4 Affordability Requirements

-The applicant for a Design and Site Plan Approval under the MDZ3OD By-Law shall provide for a number of units to be made available as low- and moderate-income housing units ("Affordable Housing Units") as defined in M.G.L. c40B (or successor statutory provision) and shall qualify as Affordable Housing included in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority (the "Administering Agency").
+The Applicant for a Design and Site Plan Approval under this Section 6B shall provide for a number of units to be made available as low- and moderate-income housing units ("Affordable Housing Units") as defined in M.G.L. c40B (or successor statutory provision) and shall qualify as Affordable Housing included in the Subsidized Housing Inventory ("SHI") (or successor counting mechanism) under applicable regulations of the Massachusetts Department of Housing and Community Development ("DHCD") or other applicable legal authority (the "Administering Agency").

-1. Number of Affordable Housing Units
+6B.4.1 Subdistrict A - Number of Affordable Housing Units:

-Subdistrict A:

-- a.
-Fifteen percent (15%) of the dwelling units shall be affordable to income eligible households at or below Eighty percent (80%) Area Median Income (AMI). - b.
-Where the calculation of Affordable Housing Units results in a fractional unit greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
+- a) 15% of the townhouse dwelling units, excluding units created subject to Subsection 6B.2.4, Reuse of Chapel Building, shall be affordable to income-eligible households at or below 80% Area Median Income (AMI). - b) Where the calculation of Affordable Housing Units results in a fractional unit greater than one-half (.5), the fraction shall be rounded up to the next whole unit.
 Where the calculation of Affordable Housing Units results in a fractional unit less than or equal to one-half (.5), the fraction shall be rounded down to the next whole unit.